pantelitsaleonidou20/FL-Online-content-moderation/README.md

 2) Distribute the train data to a number of clients -- simulate the federated train set;

-3) Glove pretrained word vectors loading, prepare the GloVe embeddings for the Classifiers Embedding Layer
+3) Glove pretrained word vectors loading, prepare the GloVe embeddings for the Classifier's Embedding Layer

 4) Build the text classifier pipeline:
    - Embedding Layer (GloVe embeddings - 200d)